 b) Search groups and forums: Join Facebook groups and forums where your chosen clients interact.
 See what they are talking about and see how much in demand your services are.
 If there is a high enough demand for your service and not enough people supplying it, then you have a great opportunity of leveraging high demand prices.

 If you want to get an in-depth analysis of what it takes to sign up high ticket clients then scroll and checkout my free webinar.
 I cover this topic in detail.
 I also teach you more in my Coaching Business Foundations (a step-by-step blueprint for new coaches).
 You can get your FREE copy here.

-Step #3: Social media presence
+Step #3: Managing Your Social Media Presence

 The next thing you need to work on is your social media presence.
 Coaches, in this day and age, have no idea how good they have got it with social media.